Charles Lai, Executive Director

 Beatrice Chen, Deputy Executive Director

 Beatrice Chen joined Immigrant Social Services, Inc. (ISS) as the Deputy Executive Director in May 2018.
-Her interest in public history, the arts, education, and social justice led her to the non-profit and arts & culture field.
+Her interest in public history, the arts, education, and community development led her to the non-profit and arts & culture field.
 Most recently, she was the Vice President for Programs and Museum Experience at the Museum of Chinese in America (MOCA).
 She first joined MOCA as the Curator of Education in 2003, then became the Director of Education/Director of Education & Programs, 2007-12.
 She has also been the Manager of Teaching & Learning at the New York Public Library, Content Producer for classroom resources at WNET/Thirteen, and a consultant at Mozilla Foundation Hive NYC Youth Digital Media Learning Network.
 Beatrice grew up in Taiwan, Hong Kong, and the U.S. and is fluent in Mandarin Chinese.
-She received a B.A. in history and international studies from Yale University, and received an Ed.M. in Arts in Education from Harvard University and a Masters in City Planning from Massachusetts Institute of Technology.
+She received a B.A. in history and international studies from Yale University, an Ed.M. in Arts in Education from Harvard University and a Masters in City Planning from Massachusetts Institute of Technology.

 Stanley Chow, Manager, Finance and Administration